Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 Freeing the same chunk normally isn't allowed twice in a row as glibc's TCACHE detects this and aborts with "double free or corruption (tcache)."
 To get around that check, we exploit a use-after-free write to corrupt the chunk's internal `key` field, tricking the allocator into accepting a second `free()` on the same chunk.
 This gives us the two-entries-same-address TCACHE state we need.

-In this challenge we have to leverage Double Free vulnerability.

 ### Double free

 In the allocated memory chunks, the second set of 8 bytes include the pointer `key` to `tcache_perthread_struct`.
 Once a chunk is allocated, the `key` pointer no longer points to `tcache_perthread_struct` and is set to `NULL`.
 This state of the `key` is what helps TCACHE distinguish free chunks from allocated ones.